 - Make sure you have a valid passport and an Australian visa.

-- Remember also to inform the Citizens Registration Office, the Tax Office and Social Security about your move.
+- Remember to inform the Citizens Registration Office, the Tax Office and Social Security about your move.

 - Cancel your current contracts (phone, internet, water, electricity, home/ car insurance, etc.)